GsSqueak/GsSqueak/tools/README.md

 	load
 ```

-Add this `tools` directory as Filetree repository in Monticello Browser.
+Then add this `tools` directory as a [Filetree] repository via the Monticello Browser.
 Install the packages in the following order: `GemStone-GCI`, `GemStoneGUI`, `GsSqueakImport`.

 ## Usage